edwfermon707/kea/doc/sphinx/arm/hooks-rbac.rst

 removing parts.

 Summary of the request processing:
- - the HTTP library records some informations to be used later, e.g. the remote address.
+ - the HTTP library records some information to be used later, e.g. the remote address.
  - when TLS is required but the request was not protected by TLS, reject the request by sending an unauthorized response.